This is an accordion element with a series of buttons that open and close related content panels.

 How should I notify UW–Madison of whether or not I want my test score considered?
 Can I change my mind?

-You will indicate whether you want your test scores considered at the time of application.
+As a first-year applicant, you will indicate whether you want your test scores considered at the time of application.
 Both the Common Application and the UW System Application allow you to select whether you want your test score(s) included in your application evaluation.
 Your request at the time of application submission is final.

 How do I submit my scores, if I choose to include them?

-If you choose to include ACT or SAT test scores with your application, you are encouraged to self-report your test scores.
+If choosing to include ACT or SAT test scores with your application, submit your official scores directly from the testing site.

 I haven't taken or will not be able to take the SAT or ACT, can I still apply?